cjdbarlow/Part-One/pituitary_and_hypothalamus.md

             * V<sub>2</sub> receptors in kidney collecting ducts to increase water reabsorption, and on endothelium to increase vWF and factor VIII release
             * V<sub>3</sub> receptors in the pituitary to stimulate ACTH release
     * **Oxytocin**
-    Short-chain peptide, structually similar to ADH, which causes:
+    Short-chain peptide, structurally similar to ADH, which causes:
         * Uterine contraction
         * Let-down reflex
         Stimulates milk release on suckling.